endurodave/AsyncMulticastDelegateModern/docs/DETAILS.md

 ## Fixed-Block Memory Allocator

 The delegate library optionally uses a fixed-block memory allocator when `USE_ALLOCATOR` is defined.
-See `DelegateOpt.h` and the `Allocator` directory for more details.
+See `DelegateOpt.h`, `CMakeLists.txt`, and the `Allocator` directory for more details.
 The allocator design is available in the [stl_allocator](https://github.com/endurodave/stl_allocator) repository.

 ## Error Handling